segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 You can use [Destination Event Delivery](https://segment.com/docs/guides/destinations/how-do-i-check-if-data-is-successfully-being-delivered-to-my-destination/) to understand if Segment encounters any issues delivering your source data to destinations.
 Errors that the Function throws appear here.

-If any of your deployed function instances are failing consistently, it will also appear in the [Health tab](https://segment.com/docs/segment-app/#sts=Health).
+If any of your deployed function instances are failing consistently, they will also appear in [Connection Health](https://segment.com/docs/segment-app/#sts=Health).

 ### Data Control